Starting a garden is easier than you think! Here are some tips to get you started with gardening.

 Making a plan is very important.
 Figure out how much sun you have, and what exactly you’d like to plant (take care of).
 Also think about when you want it by (growing span).
 Don’t forget, you can veer off this plan at any point.
 But it’s a good idea to go into it with a general idea of what you want to do.
 Write it down.

 I made a list as to how much organic compost/soil I needed to add to our raised bed gardens.
 I ordered worms (Brad’s suggestion), ordered seeds, and cleaned up the three raised beds of weeds.
 We have about 1/2 of a bed of strawberries which I left since they’re a perennial plant.

 (Mid-September or if you’re me: Late September)

 Because of various factors, the garden is getting its plants and seeds this week.
-The soil in the beds is ready to go, as are the happy worms that were plopped into the soil by approximately 60 children, several of which replied “no thank you” when asked to stick their hand into a bucket of dirt and wiggly worms…
+The soil in the beds is ready to go, as are the happy worms that were plopped into the soil by approximately 60 children.
+Several of them replied “no thank you” when asked to stick their hand into a bucket of dirt and wiggly worms…

-Since I’m in that experimental stage of my garden career, I’m lucky to have a friend locally to guide me along.
+Since I’m in that experimental stage of my gardening career, I’m lucky to have a friend locally to guide me along.